-To cut the meticulous formal derivation short (2015; 2014; 2012), the most elementary version of the correct employment equation for the economy as whole is given here.
+To cut the meticulous formal derivation short (2015; 2014; 2012), the elementary version of the correct Employment Law for the economy as a whole is given on Wikimedia AXEC62

 From this equation follows:

-(ii) Increasing investment expenditures I exert a positive influence on employment, a slowdown of growth does the opposite.
+(ii) Increasing investment expenditures I exert a positive influence on employment, a slowdown in growth does the opposite.

-The complete employment equation is a bit longer and contains in addition profit distribution, public deficit spending, and import/export.
+The complete Employment Law is a bit longer and contains in addition profit distribution, public deficit spending, and import/export.

-Item (i) and (ii) is familiar since Keynes.
-What is missing in the Keynesian employment multiplier, though, is the ratio rhoF as defined in (iii).
+Item (i) and (ii) are familiar since Keynes.
+What is missing in the Keynesian employment multiplier, though, is the ratio ρF as defined in (iii).
 This variable embodies the price mechanism.
 It works such that overall employment INCREASES if the average wage rate W INCREASES relative to average price P and productivity R.

 This is the very OPPOSITE of what standard economics claims.
 The explanation of unemployment is ultimately given by the fact that the price mechanism does NOT work as standard economics hallucinates, i.e. wages down, employment up.
-The correct employment equation tells you how the market interaction produces unemployment and how full employment can be achieved WITHOUT the state’s variation of taxes/government spending.
+The axiomatically correct Employment Law tells you how market interaction produces unemployment and how full employment can be achieved WITHOUT the state’s variation of taxes/government spending.

 Kakarot-Handtke, E. (2014).
 The Three Fatal Mistakes of Yesterday Economics: Profit, I=S, Employment.
 SSRN Working Paper Series, 2489792: 1–13.
 URL